digital-asset/daml/daml-lf/governance.rst

 surface language versioning.

-We have one specification document per major version, with each document noting the differences between minor versions within that major version, with the exception of the document for the dev version (described below), which does not need to talk about minor versions since there is only ever one.
+We have one specification document per major version, with each document noting the differences between minor versions within that major version.

 "dev" version
 ~~~~~~~~~~~~~

-We provide a special DAML-LF major version, the *dev* version, which we
+Every DAML-LF major version includes a minor version, the *dev* version,
-use as staging area for experimental features.
-Eventually, features from
+which we use as staging area for the next stable minor version of that
-the dev version might make it into existing major versions as minor
-bumps, or into a new major version.
-The minor version for the dev
-version is always the hash of its ``.proto`` file, to allow consumers of
-the dev version to fail gracefully if provided with serialized proto
-messages produced with an out of sync revision.
-The dev version must be
-disabled in production -- but we might provide it to third parties to
-try out new features before fully investing in them.
-The dev version
-may be used as a "staging" area for features that will eventually end up
-as minor bumps in (possibly multiple) existing major revisions.
+major version.

-The "dev" DAML-LF major version can be changed freely.
-The minor version
+The "dev" DAML-LF major version can be changed freely without
-of the dev version is used to print helpful error messages when somebody
-tries to use two components (e.g. compiler and sandbox) which were built
+compatibility considerations to prior "dev" versions.
+Since "dev" is
+always considered to be newer than every stable minor version of that
+major version, it must be backward-compatible with all such stable
-with two different "dev" versions.
+versions.

-The DAML-LF dev version is opt-in in the sandbox and ledger server.
-This
+The DAML-LF dev version is enabled in the sandbox and ledger server, but
-highly decreases the likelihood of enabling it by mistake in production.
+will never be emitted by damlc unless explicitly requested via
+``--target 1.dev`` or similar.

 Working with LF data
 --------------------